Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 List of all items in CryptoCraft.

-All recipes for items can be found in the vanilla recipe book.
+All recipes for items can be found by searching for the item's name the vanilla recipe book.

+All items can be crafted unless otherwise specified.

 Books
 ------------